Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 ## Wireguard Setup

 Install Wireguard (or similar utility) that allows a VPN certificate to be imported and used to access the virtual machine.
 Import the certificate that was downloaded in the previous step and activate the connection.
+There is no need to turn off IBM VPN when using Wireguard, but we recommend you turn off Wireguard when done with the lab.

 More details: [Wireguard Setup](wxd-reference-wireguard.md)